Nantlle Railway: Background

 The first proposals for a railway in the Nantlle Valley were made during 1813.
 Slate quarries had developed to north and west of Nantlle, and the slate was transported to wharves at Caernarfon by pack horse.
 A more efficient system was required to enable the quarries to compete with Dinorwic and Penrhyn.

 A 9 mi route for the line was surveyed, running westwards from tramways linked to the quarries, towards Talysarn and Penygroes.
 The line then turned northwards, passing through Groeslon, Llanwnda, Dinas and Bontnewydd.
 The line was also carried copper from the mine at Drws-y-coed, to the east of Nantlle.

-The Act of Parliament for the Nantlle Railway was passed on 20 May 1825.
+The Nantlle Railway Act 1825 (6 Geo.
+4. c. lxiii) was passed on 20 May 1825.
 The Nantlle Railway Company was incorporated in June 1825 to construct and operate the railway, and in August 1825 it advertised for a sub-contractor to build the line.
 The company raised a working capital of £20,000 by issuing shares at £100 each.
 Most of the shareholders were owners of the quarries served by the line.
 The chief engineer was the railway pioneer George Stephenson, and construction was overseen by his son Robert, who was assisted by John Gillespie.

 The line was run as a toll road with customers charged a fee for their goods to be hauled to their destination.